Height requirements

 AttractionMin HeightRider SwitchLightning Lane

-Avatar Flight of Passage44"Single Pass
+Avatar Flight of Passage44"112 cmSingle Pass

 Discovery Island TrailsAny height